cobeo2004/cos30049-the-void/Assignment2/README.md

 ## Goal

-Our goal is to develop accurate models for predicting flight prices and gain insights into the factors that influence ticket costs in the German air travel market.
+Our goal is to develop accurate models for predicting flight prices and gain insights into the factors that influence fare costs in the German air travel market.

 ## Process